Sign up to our Newsletter

 LLM or JD?
 Which One to Choose

-If you already completed your JD and wish to hone your skills in a specific law field, or you’re a foreign attorney who wishes to practice law in America, you might opt for an LLM over a JD.
+If you have already completed your JD and wish to hone your skills in a specific law field, or you’re a foreign attorney who wishes to practice law in America, you might opt for an LLM over a JD.
 An LLM will give you a more specific understanding of law theory, and you won’t have to go over the basics of legal practice again.

 LLMs are also much shorter programs, which allow foreign lawyers to begin practicing law as soon as possible.